What is Google Classroom? And how are teachers using it? Learn more about this popular platform and how to use it with your students.

-If you're looking for official information about Google Classroom, check out Google for Education's Twitter feed for product updates, ideas for teachers, videos, and even a newsletter about G Suite for Education products.
+If you're looking for official information about Google Classroom, check out Google for Education's Twitter feed for product updates, ideas for teachers, videos, and even a newsletter about Google Workspace for Education products.
 Many Google Classroom fans are also tweeting, blogging, and even podcasting about all the ways they're using the platform with students.
 With millions of teachers and edtech specialists field-testing, experimenting, and innovating with Google Classroom, it's easy to find tips and inspiration from fellow educators online.

 As you're using Google Classroom, don't be afraid to get creative with your own strategies, hacks, and innovative uses for the platform.
 Like most edtech tools, Google Classroom is what you make of it, and how it works will probably look very different from classroom to classroom.
 What's most important is to find the strategies and tools within Google Classroom that work best for you and your students.
 You can share the ways you're using Google Classroom with your students by leaving a Teacher Review today.